-Mental Rehearsal: best performance comes from making sure you are as mentally prepared as you are physically.
-Visualisation is very important, I have added a great visual of the course from the RD, as it allows you to go over your run step by step.
-Being mindfully prepared for the climb, descent and the twists and turns of the course will go a long way to making sure on race day your able to run to plan.
+Mental Rehearsal: Best performance comes from making sure you are as mentally prepared as you are physically.
+Visualisation is very important.
+Being mindfully prepared for the climb, descent and the twists and turns of the course will go a long way to making sure on race day you’re able to run to plan.
 Mental cues and markers are also good for improving performance and by having a few key markers or cue points on course you can mentally check off the little goals throughout the race.
-Finally having a mantra is a great way of internally reinforcing your motivation to finish the race, key words, chants or the like are good ways of shifting the physical struggle and focusing on meeting your race based goal on the day.
+Finally having a mantra is a great way of internally reinforcing your motivation to finish the race, keywords, chants or the like are good ways of shifting the physical struggle and focusing on meeting your race-based goal on the day.

-Gear, planning & logistics: even though it is considered a relatively short event in terms of time and distance it does not mean you should ignore key planning and so forth.
-Organise you trip to the race in advance: look at parking, travel time, car-pooling, etc. in advance to minimise stress before you start.
+Gear, planning & logistics: Even though it is considered a relatively short event in terms of time and distance it does not mean you should ignore key planning and so forth.
+Organise your trip to the race in advance: look at parking, travel time, car-pooling, etc. in advance to minimise stress before you start.

-Outfit: choose the best options for your race: shoes, socks, hat no hat and any nutrition you need should be tried in advance and not on the day.
+Outfit: Choose the best options for your race: shoes, socks, hat or no hat and any nutrition you need should be tried in advance and not on the day.

-Enjoy: make the most of what is going to be a wonderful and historic event, you have done the training and now it time to run that lap of the mount you have been thinking about since you registered.
+Enjoy: Make the most of what is going to be a wonderful and historic event, you have done the training and now its time to run that lap of the mount you have been thinking about since you registered.

 I’ll see you very soon and remember please say g’day on the day.
 I’ll be running a warm-up prior to the race and as always, each week at 6pm UP Coaching Bathurst meets with a fully coached training session focused on making sure everyone can achieve their goals.
 Everyone is welcome and catered for.